-Unlike other, larger, pests, it's tough to fight fruit flies by exclusion.
+Unlike other larger pests, it's tough to fight fruit flies by exclusion.
 They are so tiny and so prevalent in store-bought fruit that it's quite likely you'll deal with an infestation at some point in warm weather or stone fruit season.
 They die off when the cold comes, but if you live in a warm climate (or just can't handle the little annoyances) and want to banish them, you'll need to rely primarily on fly traps.

-Having said that, I do find that fruit flies are diminished when I keep the sink and counters clean of any drips of juice or scraps of vegetable peelings, and when I take out the trash regularly.
+Having said that, I do find fruit flies are diminished when I keep the sink and counters clean of any drips of juice or scraps of vegetable peelings, and when I take out the trash regularly.
 We also eat up the fruit bowl quickly and don't leave fruit sitting out for long.
-Don't give them anything at all to eat — no mostly-empty wine bottles or beer cans in an open recycling container, for instance.
+Don't give them anything at all to eat — no mostly empty wine bottles or beer cans in an open recycling container, for instance.

-2 Natural Deterrents for Fruit Flies
+Two Natural Deterrents for Fruit Flies

 However, besides general cleanliness, there are some natural deterrents for fruit flies.
 We've posted positive reports on two natural spice and herb solutions that keep the population at bay.